cmcntsh/installGit/README.md

 # Install Git

+A video demonstration of installing Git on a computer running Windows 10 is available at: https://youtu.be/4Y46oqbct-8

 ## Preinstall Check

 Before installing Git, it's not a bad idea to check if it's already installed.